|

 The white remaining surface of the tri-fold then reflects light back on the subject.

 It is imperative to light your bear properly.
-Avoid flashes which can cause harsh shadows.
+Suggest you do not use the flash feature on your camera, which cause harsh shadows. |

 When photographing in natural light, avoid bright sunlight for the same reason.
 An overcast day is perfect for natural light.